JoshCru/mtrn4231_jakos/README.md

 ### Problem Statement

 This system addresses the challenge of automated sorting of objects by weight in industrial and warehouse environments.
-The intended end-users are logistics operations, quality control facilities, and manufacturing plants requiring precise weight-based categorization of products.
+The intended end-users are logistics operations, quality control facilities, and manufacturing plants requiring precise weight-based categorisation of products.

 ### Robot Functionality

 The UR5e robot performs closed-loop pick-and-place operations, using:
-- **Vision system** to detect and localize objects on a workspace
+- **Vision system** to detect and localise objects on a workspace
 - **Weight-sensing gripper** to measure object mass after pickup
-- **Dynamic decision making** to sort objects into weight-categorized bins
+- **Dynamic decision making** to sort objects into weight-categorised bins
 - **Real-time feedback** for adaptive path planning and collision avoidance

-The robot continuously monitors its environment, detects objects, picks them, weighs them, and places them in the appropriate bin based on weight thresholds (e.g., 0g, 50g, 100g, 200g, 500g).
+The robot continuously monitors its environment, detects objects, picks them, weighs them, and places them in the appropriate bin based on weight thresholds (e.g. 0g, 50g, 100g, 200g, 500g).

 ### Demonstration Video

-[**Watch the full sorting cycle demonstration**](https://www.youtube.com/placeholder) *(10-30 second video showing the robot detecting objects, picking, weighing, and sorting into bins with RViz visualization)*
+[**Watch the full sorting cycle demonstration**](https://www.youtube.com/placeholder) *(10-30 second video showing the robot detecting objects, picking, weighing, and sorting into bins with RViz visualisation)*

 ---